 - 1) Conducting outreach and recruitment of jobseekers and employers to communicate KCC services and value to our communities resulting in further engagement of disengaged and under-represented populations.
 The overall intent of this goal is to increase the local talent pool through development and implementation of targeted outreach to engage of under-represented populations.
 As noted in the LMI Analysis, the working age population (individuals ages of 20-64) will decrease by 3,877 by 2024.
 Therefore, increasing the talent pool through reaching disengaged and marginalized individuals and making services accessible will be essential in producing the workforce necessary for economic growth.
 Also, key for the region is exposing youth and young adults to the opportunities existing in the region by sharing career pathways that explain the available careers, education, training, and skill requirements, and pay ranges.
 Knowing what is available may help retain young people who are drawn to the quality of life and low cost of living in the region. - 2) Partnerships that will foster engagement and coordination with workforce partners.
 With this goal, the Board will increase engagement and collaboration with workforce partners to better support businesses and jobseekers.
 Strategies to accomplish such It should be noted how resource rich the region is with community organizations, education institutions, and government/public entities.
 Many of the organizations are working together, but there is an opportunity for more coordination and efforts to interconnect systems.
-The Board has identified partnerships as a weakness, opportunity and threat during a SWOT analysis reinforcing the importance of communication, alignment, and
+The Board has identified partnerships as a weakness, opportunity and threat during a SWOT analysis reinforcing the importance of communication, alignment, and coordination with partners across the region.
+Additionally, the community partners could rally together to address regional issues around childcare, housing, and internet access.

-- coordination with partners across the region.
-Additionally, the community partners could rally together to address regional issues around childcare, housing, and internet access. - 3) Use data and employer relationship to understand and address the workforce demand in our region to develop talent.
+- 3) Use data and employer relationship to understand and address the workforce demand in our region to develop talent.
 Through this goal, the Board will focus on understanding the workforce demand of the region to prepare individuals for current and future opportunities.
 The LMI Analysis describes the sectors that have been growing and projected for future growth as well corresponding occupations.
 The Board should review the data and validate with local employers including identification of specific skill requirements.
 Once validated, information must be shared with education partners to ensure students have the skills needed for available and future careers.
 Technical skills are key to local employers, but so are basic employability skills such as problem solving and critical thinking.
 The Board and partners participating in the input sessions and interviews reinforced the importance of employer engagement and skill development. - 4) Diversify resources to increase the capacity of the Board to overcome, unique local workforce challenges.
 The objective of this goal is to increase and diversify resources to allow the region to meet local workforce challenges.
 The Board relies heavily on the federal funding specifically funds from the Workforce Innovation and Opportunity Act (WIOA).
 The funding is prescriptive with specific eligibility requirements and can vary from year to year depending on formula allocations.
-The Board needs to develop a plan for diversifying funding and brining in new funding streams in order to increase services for individuals and employers and address local needs.
+The Board needs to develop a plan for diversifying funding and bringing in new funding streams in order to increase services for individuals and employers and address local needs.
 Having a plan will ensure the Board is ready to pursue funding when opportunities arise and will have an action plan for utilizing additional resources.
+Once this plan is complete, the WDB will seek grant opportunities, other than WIOA, for special populations and/or projects.
+Currently, the WDB was awarded funds through the Delta Regional Authority to offer a Registered Apprenticeship for Water/Wastewater Operators.